 I can still recite from memory the rhythmic words of Bill Martin’s Brown Bear, Brown Bear, What Do You See? and Chicka Chicka Boom Boom.
 When I watch children making snow angels, I get nostalgic for Ezra Jack Keats’ The Snowy Day.
 Saying goodnight was never the same after reading Goodnight Moon.
 The Madeline books inspired me to visit Paris and Eloise At the Plaza Hotel to venture over to the Plaza on Central Park and Fifth Avenue in my hometown of New York City.

-To honor Children’s Book Week, we are sharing our favorite children’s books.
+We are sharing our favorite children’s books.
 Maybe you will find one to add to your collection.
 They are also great gifts for your child or friends who have children.

 Chrysanthemum by Kevin Henkes